 Claiming against employee and others involved

-Employees and agents for whom the employer is liable (see previous heading) are also personally liable themselves.
+Employees and agents for whom the employer is liable (see above Liability of employer) are also personally liable themselves.
 This is so even if the employer has the defence of having done whatever is reasonably practicable to stop discrimination.
-(EqA s.110(1)(2))
+(EqA s.110(1)(2)).

 From Employment Code para 10.55